Earthkeeping “Megapolis”

 Description

 "Megapolis” contains insightful interviews with Lewis Mumford, who was a prominent early figure in urban planning and the history of cities.
 Mumford predicted the expansion of cities into megalopolises in the 1930s in his book, The Culture of Cities, and in this episode reflects on how cities will continue to evolve.
 The episode also looks at Illinois-specific neighborhood development through an interview with architect Harry Weese.
 At that time, Weese was working on the design of Park Forest South, IL (today known as University Park).
 As Weese predicted for the community in 1972, “Park Forest South is not going to be an instant Paris, or anything of its kind, but it will be a community big enough to encompass many activities, including employment, education… it also provides for varying lifestyles and income groups.”
-(Any Park Forest South/University Park residents out there care to comment on this prediction?)
 Weese and the narrator put emphasis on the neighborhood’s innovative walkway system, which allows for pedestrians and bicyclists to travel without intersecting with major roads.

 Just as the “City Life” episode concludes with a plea for community participation, so does “Megapolis” implore viewers to take action.
 Architect Richard Saul Wurman (who later co-founded the TED conference) expresses his disdain for public inaction: “Apathy has destroyed the city more than wanton destruction.
 I mean, there has to be a change of attitude to save the city.”
 Ultimately, it is up to the citizens of the city to control the growth of our man-made environments.